oracle-livelabs/security/autonomous-db/dbvault/dbvault_may2024.md

 You can deploy controls to block privileged account access to application data and control sensitive operations inside the database.
 Database Vault can allow you to create a "trusted path" between the application and the database for application schema account(s).
 Factors such as IP addresses, usernames, client program names, and more, can be used as Oracle Database Vault security controls. **Oracle Database Vault secures existing database environments transparently, eliminating costly and time consuming application changes.**

-While customers are concerned with threat actors, the most common threat to application data is human error.
+While customers are concerned with external threats, the most common threat to application data is human error.
 Mistakes happen for many reasons, including tight deadlines, fatigue, or not realizing you are connected to a production database instead of non-production database.
 Regardless of the reason, Oracle Database Vault can help you minimize mistakes by allowing you to disable destructive commands such as `DROP TABLE`, `TRUNCATE TABLE`, `DROP INDEX` and many more.

 *Estimated Time:* 75 minutes